ronakkkk/3D-Digit-Detection-With-Generative-AI/README.md

-# 3D-Convolutional Neural Network for Digit Detection
+# 3D-Convolutional Neural Network for Digit Detection using Generative AI

 ## Dataset
 The dataset we are going to use is 3D-MNIST Dataset